colehaus/colex/posts/quorum/main.md

 don't have a failure of quorum (uncertainy about which option is preferred), but certainty that neither option is substantially preferred.

-## Multiple proposals
+## Multiple alternatives

-For simplicity, we looked at referenda with only two proposals.
-We can extend the procedure to referenda with more proposals.
+For simplicity, we looked at referenda with only two alternatives.
+We can extend the procedure to referenda with more alternatives.
 The most straightforward method would be to apply the procedure described above pairwise.
-The credibility level would need to adjusted by something like the
-[Šidák correction](https://en.wikipedia.org/wiki/%C5%A0id%C3%A1k_correction) to
-deal with the
+The credibility level would need to adjusted by something like the [Šidák correction](https://en.wikipedia.org/wiki/%C5%A0id%C3%A1k_correction) to deal with the
 [problem of multiple comparisons](https://en.wikipedia.org/wiki/Multiple_comparisons_problem).
 A